What’s the Best Way to Move a Treadmill: Save Your Back

 Prepare To Move

-When preparing to move your equipment, you need to judge your next steps based on how your treadmill functions.
+When preparing to move your equipment, you need to judge your next steps based on how your treadmill functions and what path you have to take to get to the new spot.

 While not all treadmills are quickly taken apart, it may be a good idea to do so if moving the equipment far distances or upstairs.
 In disassembling your treadmill, you lower the amount of weight each person is responsible for carrying at a given time.
 Save yourself the trouble of misplacing important pieces by clearly labeling them and keeping all screws and bolts together in a Ziploc bag.